roylee17/monitor/docs/quick-start.md

 - Make installed
 - At least 8GB of available RAM

-## Step 1: Deploy the Testnet
+## Step 1: Deploy the Devnet

-Start by deploying a fresh 3-validator testnet with monitors:
+Start by deploying a fresh 3-validator devnet with monitors:

 ```bash
 # Full deployment: creates clusters, builds images, and deploys